Levi Strauss & Co. (NYSE:LEVI) Releases FY 2022 Earnings Guidance

 Levi Strauss & Co.
 (NYSE:LEVI – Get Rating) issued an update on its FY 2022 earnings guidance on Wednesday morning.
 The company provided EPS guidance of $1.500-$1.560 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.550.
 The company issued revenue guidance of $6.40 billion-$6.50 billion, compared to the consensus revenue estimate of $6.45 billion.

 Levi Strauss & Co.
 (NYSE:LEVI – Get Rating) last released its quarterly earnings data on Wednesday, April 6th.
-The blue-jean maker reported $0.46 earnings per share for the quarter, topping analysts’ consensus estimates of $0.42 by $0.04.
-The firm had revenue of $1.59 billion during the quarter, compared to analyst estimates of $1.55 billion.
-Levi Strauss & Co. had a return on equity of 40.41% and a net margin of 10.03%.
-The business’s quarterly revenue was up 21.9% compared to the same quarter last year.
-During the same quarter in the prior year, the company posted $0.34 earnings per share.
-Research analysts expect that Levi Strauss & Co. will post 1.55 EPS for the current fiscal year.
+The blue-jean maker reported $0.46 EPS for the quarter, beating the Zacks’ consensus estimate of $0.42 by $0.04.
+The business had revenue of $1.59 billion during the quarter, compared to analysts’ expectations of $1.55 billion.
+Levi Strauss & Co. had a net margin of 10.03% and a return on equity of 40.41%.
+The firm’s quarterly revenue was up 21.9% on a year-over-year basis.
+During the same quarter in the prior year, the company earned $0.34 EPS.
+On average, sell-side analysts anticipate that Levi Strauss & Co. will post 1.55 EPS for the current fiscal year.

-In related news, insider Jennifer A. Sey sold 28,432 shares of the business’s stock in a transaction on Wednesday, February 9th.
+In related news, insider Jennifer A. Sey sold 28,432 shares of the business’s stock in a transaction that occurred on Wednesday, February 9th.
 The stock was sold at an average price of $24.00, for a total transaction of $682,368.00.
-The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-Also, EVP Seth Jaffe sold 14,602 shares of the business’s stock in a transaction on Monday, January 31st.
-The stock was sold at an average price of $21.67, for a total value of $316,425.34.
+The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.
+Also, EVP Seth Jaffe sold 14,602 shares of the firm’s stock in a transaction on Monday, January 31st.
+The shares were sold at an average price of $21.67, for a total value of $316,425.34.
 The disclosure for this sale can be found here.
-Insiders sold a total of 70,125 shares of company stock worth $1,576,124 over the last quarter.
-Company insiders own 3.69% of the company’s stock.
+Insiders have sold 70,125 shares of company stock worth $1,576,124 over the last ninety days.
+Insiders own 3.69% of the company’s stock.

-A number of hedge funds have recently made changes to their positions in the stock.
-Invesco Ltd. purchased a new stake in Levi Strauss & Co. during the 2nd quarter valued at about $287,000.
-Morgan Stanley grew its stake in Levi Strauss & Co. by 4.6% during the 2nd quarter.
-Morgan Stanley now owns 1,415,162 shares of the blue-jean maker’s stock valued at $39,228,000 after purchasing an additional 61,789 shares during the last quarter.
-LPL Financial LLC grew its stake in Levi Strauss & Co. by 40.4% during the 3rd quarter.
-LPL Financial LLC now owns 12,941 shares of the blue-jean maker’s stock valued at $317,000 after purchasing an additional 3,722 shares during the last quarter.
-BNP Paribas Arbitrage SA grew its stake in Levi Strauss & Co. by 905.7% during the 3rd quarter.
-BNP Paribas Arbitrage SA now owns 17,207 shares of the blue-jean maker’s stock valued at $422,000 after purchasing an additional 15,496 shares during the last quarter.
-Finally, Bank of New York Mellon Corp grew its stake in Levi Strauss & Co. by 2.9% during the 3rd quarter.
-Bank of New York Mellon Corp now owns 155,638 shares of the blue-jean maker’s stock valued at $3,815,000 after purchasing an additional 4,398 shares during the last quarter.
-Hedge funds and other institutional investors own 69.45% of the company’s stock.
+Several institutional investors and hedge funds have recently modified their holdings of the company.
+NEXT Financial Group Inc boosted its holdings in shares of Levi Strauss & Co. by 88.9% during the 4th quarter.
+NEXT Financial Group Inc now owns 5,869 shares of the blue-jean maker’s stock worth $147,000 after buying an additional 2,762 shares during the period.
+Bank Julius Baer & Co.
+Ltd Zurich acquired a new stake in Levi Strauss & Co. during the fourth quarter worth approximately $153,000.
+Invesco Ltd. bought a new stake in shares of Levi Strauss & Co. during the second quarter worth approximately $287,000.
+Barclays PLC grew its position in shares of Levi Strauss & Co. by 11.8% in the fourth quarter.
+Barclays PLC now owns 11,370 shares of the blue-jean maker’s stock valued at $285,000 after purchasing an additional 1,200 shares during the last quarter.
+Finally, LPL Financial LLC increased its stake in shares of Levi Strauss & Co. by 40.4% during the third quarter.
+LPL Financial LLC now owns 12,941 shares of the blue-jean maker’s stock worth $317,000 after purchasing an additional 3,722 shares during the period.
+69.45% of the stock is currently owned by institutional investors.

 Levi Strauss & Co.
 Company Profile (Get Rating)